martin-nieves/ngx-extended-module-generator/README.md

 ## Description
 Generate an angular module with an extended base structure by executing multiple Angular CLI scaffolding commands at once based on module name.

-It needs to be executed inside an Angular project.

 ## Installation
 Run the following to install the package (Make sure you add the global flag -g to make it available inside any Angular project):